Global Field ID identifiers

 Field Identifiers

-The field identifier is designed to be easy to capture and communicate in both digital and non-digital formats without mistakes.
-It looks like this:
+A Global FieldID is designed to be easy to capture and communicate in both digital and non-digital formats without mistakes.
+Here is an example:

 15KW.V5JZ